collabscore/documents/devdoc/sources.md

 See the introduction on CollabScore services in https://github.com/collabscore/documents/blob/main/devdoc/services.md

+## Reading sources information

+The services in this do not require authentification.

 Accessing sources requires a pscore identifier (see the above reference).
 In order to get the list of sources, one  calls the ``_sources`` services on this identifier.